Scott Steckly

 Scott Steckly (born March 2, 1972) is a Canadian professional stock car racing driver and team owner.
 In his nine years competing in the NASCAR Canadian Tire Series, he drove the No. 22 Dodge Charger for his own 22 Racing team.
 He is the 2008, 2011, 2013, and 2015 NASCAR Canadian Tire Series Champion.
 He currently fields the No. 18 Chevrolet Camaro full-time for Alex Tagliani, the No. 22 Camaro full-time for Marc-Antoine Camirand, and the No. 24 Camaro full-time for Donald Theetge.
+He is the father of fellow racing driver Kyle Steckly.